 The 2nd annual pitching competition at Melbourne WebFest, presented in partnership with ABC iview!

-Pitch iview will be held at the State Library of Victoria on Saturday 1 July and is currently open for submissions.
+Pitch iview will be held at the State Library of Victoria on Saturday 1 July.

 Pitch iview is a fast paced, interactive competition in which 20 entrants will have just two minutes to pitch an original idea for a web series based on this year’s theme ‘Everyone’s Invited’ to a panel of judges and the audience.